 The male polar bear (on my QSL-card) was alive.
 He went through some scientific measurements and was "drugged" and sleepy when the picture was taken.
 A Once-in-a-life-time opportunity to hold a real polar bear in the neck skin!
 He walked away a couple of hours later.
 He was one of 307 polar bears visiting Hopen Radio/LMR (JW5EBA) during my 6 month stay on the island in 1994.

 About my equipment and antennas:

-My primary TX-antenna consist of 260 meters (855 feet) of True Ladder Line or so called "open-wire feed line" (600 Ohm) - including a 2 x 39 meter (2 x 128 feet) doublet for 160, 80, 60, 40, 30, 20, 17, 15 and 12 mtrs.
+My primary TX-antenna consist of 260 meters (855 feet) of True Ladder Line or so called "open-wire feed line" (600 Ohm) - including a 2 x 39 meter (2 x 128 feet) "Doublet" for 160, 80, 60, 40, 30, 20, 17, 15, 12, 10 and 6 mtrs.
 The antenna is made out of the same wire thats makes up the ladder so there are no solder joints to worry about.
 It is placed in a clearing in the forest behind my house - uphill - in the top of 3 big trees 17 meters (55 feet) above ground.
 This is a good DXantenna with exceptional long range performance on the higher bands!
+I'm also using this antenna as TX-antenna on 6 meters !!